colindooley11/MotorwayCodeTest/README.md

 The core logic is split via  `OrderFraudCheck` (command) and `OrderFraudCheckQuery` (query) this `cqrs` style approach is accompanied with `cqs` commands and queries for the database persistence and retrieval.

+### Notes
-The code test provides a naive implementation of a Ports and Adapters approach with a really sharp focus on domain and logic within it,  this works reasonably well with a number of test adapter implementations for the secondary ports.
+The code test provides a naive implementation of a [Ports and Adapters](https://herbertograca.com/2017/09/14/ports-adapters-architecture/) approach with a really sharp focus on domain and logic within it,  this works reasonably well with a number of test adapter implementations for the secondary ports.
 In a larger code base as well as real adapters, integration tests for these adapters would need to be provided

 There is a distinct lack of mappers!
 Using Ports and Adapters it seems I can work within the confines of the ports and forget everything outside